-- Enterococci facultatively anaerobic, gram-positive cocci in short chains; may grow under extreme conditions, i.e., 6.5% NaCl, pH 9.6, temp range from 10-45°C, and in the presence of bile salts.
+- Enterococci are facultative anaerobic, gram-positive bacteria in short chains; may grow under extreme conditions, i.e., 6.5% NaCl, pH 9.6, temperature range from 10-45°C, and in the presence of bile salts.

-- Also present in oropharyngeal and vaginal secretions.
+- Significant component of normal colonic flora, present in oropharyngeal and vaginal secretions.

-- Relatively low virulence.
-Adheres to extracellular matrix proteins, urinary tract epithelia, and produces biofilms.
+- Adheres to extracellular matrix proteins and urinary tract epithelia; produces biofilms.

-- Intrinsically resistant to many beta-lactams (e.g., cephalosporins) due to inner cell wall penicillin-binding proteins.
+- Intrinsically resistant to many β-lactams (e.g., cephalosporins) due to inner cell wall penicillin-binding proteins.

 - Relatively impermeable to aminoglycosides.
-Adequate drug concentrations may be achieved with addition of a cell-wall agent and result in bactericidal effect at ribosomal target.
+Addition of a cell-wall agent may allow bactericidal effect at ribosomal target.

 - Ribosomal mutation and decreased aminoglycoside transport confer high-level resistance.

 - Some gentamicin-resistant strains may remain susceptible to streptomycin.

 - Vancomycin resistant enterococci (VRE): occurs E. faecium >>> E. faecalis.

 - Plasmid-mediated VanA and VanB gene complexes confer high-level vancomycin resistance.

 - Increased incidence of vancomycin resistant E. faecium attributed to emergence of clonal cluster 17 (CC17) genogroup, CC17 is most common.

 Enterococcus was found in Johns Hopkins ABX Guide.